Modular forms for chromatic homotopy: Supersingular congruences: Acknowledgements

 \section{Acknowledgements}

-The author thanks Donald Larson for bringing this problem to his attention, and he thanks Nick Kuhn for comments on early drafts of this paper.
+The author thanks Donald Larson for bringing this problem to his attention, and he thanks Ashvin Swaminathan and Nick Kuhn for comments on early drafts of this paper.
 The author also thanks the Thomas Jefferson Fund, the NSF (DMS-2002265 and DMS-2055118) and the Simons Foundation (SFI-MPS-TSM-00013279) for their generous support.